microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 The `devcontainer build` command allows you to build the dev container image for a folder.
 As with the `open` command, `build` accepts a path to the folder to build the image for and defaults to the current working folder in your shell.
 For example, `devcontainer build` will build the dev container image for the current folder and `devcontainer build ~/source/my-folder` will build the container image for the `~/source/my-folder` folder.

-### devcontainer build options
+### devcontainer CLI build options

 The following options can be used with the `build` command:

-* `--no-cache` By default, building a Docker container image reuses layers from previous image builds.
+* `--no-cache` : By default, building a Docker container image reuses layers from previous image builds.
 The `--no-cache` option prevents the cache being used and forces the image to be rebuilt.
-* `--image-name` The Remote-Containers extension typically determines its own name for the images it builds.
+* `--image-name` : The Remote-Containers extension typically determines its own name for the images it builds.
 You can specify the name to use for the built image using the `--image-name` option.

 ## Visual Studio Code Insiders